Geometric multipliers and partial teleparallelism in Poincar\'e gauge theory: Minimal spin-parity theory

 We must not, however, forget the secondaries in~\cref{cibibi,cebebe,cubabo}, which are not yet consistent.
 In the case of the $0^-$ and $2^-$ sectors, we can tentatively assume that the situation is the same as for the linearised theory \emph{without} multipliers: the natural conjugates of these secondaries will be their own primaries, allowing us to obtain

 where we allow some space to parameterise our ignorance of any other commutators which may arise.
-Thus, while we expect to be able to construct~\cref{covel,coval} in the full nonlinear theory, we do notexpect them to explicitly determine $\mul[]{A0m}$ and $\mul[\ovl{ijk}]{A2m}$, due to emergent dependencies on yet-undetermined multipliers.
+Thus, while we expect to be able to construct~\cref{covel,coval} in the full nonlinear theory, we do not expect them to explicitly determine $\mul[]{A0m}$ and $\mul[\ovl{ijk}]{A2m}$, due to emergent dependencies on yet-undetermined multipliers.

 What about the novel $0^+$ secondary?
 The linearised theory without multipliers does not suggest to us the commutators of $\sic[]{A0p}$, so to discover these we must obtain an explicit formula from~\eqref{cibibi}.
 We defer the full expression to~\cref{prospekt}, but for the moment we notice that only the $\textstyle\int\mathrm{d}^3x N\big\{\pic[]{A0p},\mathcal{H}_{\perp}\big\}$ term will contribute in the linearised theory to $\sicl[]{A0p}$.
 Specifically, if we focus on the non-quadratic part in~\eqref{ghoul}, and refer to the PiC shell condition in~\eqref{pic1} we have